timtebeek/major-migrations-made-easy-slides/slides.md

 <!--
 OpenRewrite is not the only parser capable of understanding and manipulating Java.
-However, two features set OpenRewrite apart from the competition.
+However, three features set OpenRewrite apart from the competition.

-The first is their focus on exact type attribution.
+The first is the focus on exact type attribution.
-By having the exact type available on any tree element, they can be sure to only manipulate exact matches.
+By having the exact type available on any tree element, we can be sure to only manipulate exact matches.

-The second characteristic that sets OpenRewrite apart is their format preservation.
-Their parser not only takes into account the functional code, but also the surrounding code style and indentation.
+The second characteristic that sets OpenRewrite apart is the format preservation. the parser not only takes into account the functional code, but also the surrounding code style and indentation.

-This allows them to accurately reproduce your source file, regardless of further changes.
+This allows us to accurately reproduce your source file, regardless of further changes.
 Any changes made through OpenRewrite, look just like a colleague worked on your code.

+And finally, our serialization format ensures you're able to query and refactor your code faster, and at scale.

-Together, these features make OpenRewrite exceptionally good at safe code transformations.
-Their changes are minimally invasive, and guaranteed to work, in part due to their do no harm mentality.
+Together, these features make OpenRewrite exceptionally good at safe code transformations. the changes are minimally invasive, and guaranteed to work, in part due to our do no harm mentality.

-By manipulating the full Abstract Syntax Tree, OpenRewrite can far exceed simple search and replace operations.
+By manipulating the full Lossless Semantic Tree, OpenRewrite can far exceed simple search and replace operations.
 -->
 ---
 # https://duotone.shapefactory.co/?f=e17d00&t=193569&q=lego%20house